 If you are a fan of the draft, then June 26 is a huge day for you.
-Five separate National Hockey League Entry Drafts were held on this date which brought some Hall of Fame talent into the league.
-There was even an expansion draft held, as well, and one of the greatest defensemen to ever play called it a career.
+Five separate National Hockey League Entry Drafts were held on this date, bringing some Hall of Fame talent into the league.
+There was even an expansion draft held, and one of the greatest defensemen to ever play called it a career.

 The Russians are Coming

 The NHL Entry Draft was held in Raleigh, NC, on June 26, 2004.
 The Washington Capitals made good use of the first overall pick by selecting the new face of their franchise, forward Alex Ovechkin.
 He became just the second Russian-born player to be drafted first overall, joining Ilya Kovalchuk, who was picked first in 1999.